 This name often refers for a large majority of French stand-up paddle, a sport that is practiced with a large surfboard and a paddle on the water.

-Le padel in reality is a condensed ending of several racket sports, tennis and squash in particular.
+Padel is actually a condensed end of several racket sports, tennis and squash in particular.

 It is played in doubles with rackets without rope but consists of a compact foam with many materials such as carbon, kevlar or graphite.
 The balls are very similar to tennis and different simply in terms of pressurization.
 The land is twenty meters long and ten meters wide.